Fix: Activation of Network Connection Failed in Linux

 Activation of Network Connection Failed

-1. Open Settings of your system and in the left pane of the window, click on Network.
+1. Open Settings on your system and click on Network in the left pane.

-2. Now disable the problematic connection by toggling the switching to the off position.
+2. Disable the problematic connection by toggling the switch to the off position.

 Disable the Network Connection

-3. Then restart your system.
+3. Restart your system.
 Upon restart, enable the network connection and check if the problem is solved.

-4. If not, press the Alt + F2 keys simultaneously to open the run command box and type:
+4. If not, press Alt + F2 to open the Run command box and type:

 nm-connection-editor

-5. Now expand the type of network you were having issues with e.g. ethernet and delete all the entries under it.
+5. Expand the type of network you were having issues with, e.g., ethernet, and delete all entries under it.

 Delete the Connection

-6. Then close all the network editor and click on the network icon in the system tray.
+6. Close all network editors and click on the network icon in the system tray.

-7. Now disable the network and then reenable it.
+7. Disable the network and then reenable it.

 Disable the Network Connection from the System Tray

-8. Now restart your system and then check if the problem is solved.
+8. Restart your system and check if the issue is resolved.

 Open Control Panel